vseryakov/alpinejs-app/README.md

 - `app.fetch(options, callback)`

   Fetch remote content, wrapper around Fetch API, options can be a string URL or an object compatible with $.ajax:
-   - type - GET, POST,...GET is default
+   - method - GET, POST,...GET is default (also can be specified as post: 1)
-   - data - a body, can be a string, an object, FormData
+   - body - a body, can be a string, an object, FormData
    - dataType - explicit return type: text, blob, default is auto detected between text or json
    - headers - an object with additional headers to send
+   - options - properties to pass to fetch options accordong to `RequestInit`

   The callback(err, data, info) - where info is an object { status, headers, type }